-Compensation of our Directors
+Compensation of Our Directors

 Our director compensation program is designed to attract and retain qualified people to serve as directors.
 Directors who are not independent do not receive any director fees.
-Annually, we review our director compensation program to ensure it is competitive however, the fees paid to our directors have not increased since 2018.
+Annually, we review our director compensation program to ensure it is competitive.
+The fees paid to our directors have not increased since 2018.

-The following table sets forth the schedule of approved annual fees used in determining the compensation paid to each independent director in 2021.
+The following table sets forth the schedule of approved annual fees used in determining the compensation paid to each independent director in 2022.